platformsh/platformsh-docs/sites/upsun/src/learn/overview/philosophy.md

 Projects are deployed in **environments**.
-An environment is a standalone copy of your live app which can be used for testing, Q&A, implementing new features, fixing bugs, and so on.
+An environment is a standalone copy of your live app which can be used for testing, Q\&A, implementing new features, fixing bugs, and so on.

 Every project you deploy on {{% vendor/name %}} is built as a *virtual cluster* containing a series of containers.
 The main branch of your Git repository is always deployed as a production cluster.